antrea-io/antrea/docs/antrea-network-policy.md

 "AllowFromFrontend" is not logged.
 Specifically for drop and reject rules, deduplication is applied to reduce duplicated logs, and duplication buffer length is set to 1 second.
 If a rule name is not provided, an identifiable name will be generated for the rule and displayed in the log.
+For rules in layer 7 NetworkPolicy, packets are logged with action `Redirect` prior to analysis by the layer 7 engine, more details are available in the corresponding engine logs.
 The rules are logged in the following format:

 ```text